danielrosehill/Output-Hub/README.md

 - After iterative improvement (probably collaboratively in the business setting) the prompt might be considered ready for production use and entered into a prompt library.
 - That prompt will be used to generate discrete outputs.
 Those outputs and the prompt they are generated from are highly related datapoints that should be related formally in the data structure.
 The outputs can be leveraged to iteratively improve the underlying prompt.

-A true GPT Management System (or "GPT Workbench") should incorporate all these related "modules" into one holistic system.
+A true LLM Output Management System ("OMS") should incorporate all these related "modules" into one holistic system.

 ## Keywords